kanissha/game-application-FE/README.md

-Problem Statement #6:Game List application-Backend task Implemented few frontend features for this title
+Problem Statement #6:Game List application-Backend task

+For that Backend task have Implemented few frontend features for this title

 Installation steps for react:
 1)npm i